Resource and recognition

 Promotional materials (including leaflets and posters)

-To download copies of our posters and leaflets, just choose from the options below.
-If you would like hard copies of any promotional materials for distribution in your clinics, please contact the office.
+To download copies of our materials, choose from the options below.
+If you want hard copies for distribution in your clinics, please contact us.
+Please note that these documents are provided in PDF format for the purposes of promotional activity and all information contained in the documents is available elsewhere on this website.

 Research for the Future